newAM/blog/content/2024-12-14_nixos_router_hardware.md

 +++
-title = "NixOS Router"
-description = "Using NixOS for the router on my home network." date = 2024-12-14 draft = false
+title = "NixOS Router Hardware" description = "Selecting hardware for a router and booting into NixOS." date = 2024-12-14 draft = false